 Read more in the link below:

 Recently I was the target of a mob of sociopaths or narcissists at my work and because of it, I lost my job of 9 and a half years.
-A coworker that is very religious started to preach to me how I needed to forgive them for the harm they have caused me.
+A coworker who is very religious started to preach to me how I needed to forgive them for the harm they had caused me.
 I left his presence feeling sick to my stomach because he was discarding my hurt feelings and repressing me with his preaching about forgiveness.
 I felt so nauseous that I just wanted to throw up.
 Read more here.

 Preaching forgiveness is another form of abuse that keeps us stuck in their emotional prisons.
 You have to allow yourself to feel all of your authentic feelings caused by the trauma we suffered from the sociopaths/narcissists.
 Feelings don't cause harm to ourselves or others, only actions can cause harm, but the repression of our authentic feelings will harm us and keeps us stuck in the emotional prison.
 Forgiveness is a lid that represses our feelings and as long as our feelings are repressed we stay stuck.